Nishanth-thunder/Tic-tac-toe/README.md

-# TIC TAC TOE Terminal python
+# TIC TAC TOE

+## Description
-tic tac toe project made in python to play in terminal
+Tic tac toe project made in python to play in terminal.

+## Languages used
+ Python\
+ Java Script\
+ CSS\
+ HTML

+## Implementation

-> no Liberaries required to play, just copy the code in any pthon ide and run
+> No Liberaries required to play, just copy the code in any pthon ide and run.